mind-inria/mri-nufft/docs/nufft.rst

    \tilde{\boldsymbol{y}} = \Phi \mathcal{F}_Omega(\boldsymbol{\alpha}) + \boldsymbol{n}

-that is, computation now involves :math:`K \ll T` Fourier Transform operations, each with the same sampling trajectory, which can be computed levaraging efficient NUFFT implementations for conventional static MRI.
+that is, computation now involves :math:`K \ll T` Fourier Transform operations, each with the same sampling trajectory, which can be computed by levaraging efficient NUFFT implementations for conventional static MRI.

 The Non Uniform Fast Fourier Transform
 ======================================